 Value for money: 4/5

-Jaeger-LeCoultre Master Calendar Meteorite watch specification
+Jaeger-LeCoultre Master Calendar Meteorite specification

 Movement: Automatic, JLC Caliber 866, in-house, Swiss Made